 There is a pressing demand to establish known values on playing demands across the variations of the sport, with the potential future inclusion of SL in the Olympics, athletes are currently preparing themselves to play this new version, with the potential to become Olympic athletes.
 This means current players are participating in multiple variants with instances of players participating in all three formats at club, collegiate and international competitions.
-Only recently players were simultaneously participating in SL and BL at an international competitive level, while also being in the middle of their domestic club (FL) league.
+Only recently, players have been simultaneously participating in SL and BL at an international competitive level, while also being in the middle of their domestic club (FL) league.

-3 This could be placing an extremely high physical and psychological demand upon the players, 4 and it may not be in their best interest from a wellbeing perspective, with the potential for 5 injury or illness (Gabbett, 2016).
-Practitioners and national governing bodies need to have required information upon the physical demands and loading or recovery across lacrosse 6 7 variations to be able to make informed decisions on athlete wellbeing and athlete education to 8 mitigate any potential negative effects of playing multiple variants.
-It would also be 9 recommended for national governing bodies to design and cooperate on competitive schedules, 10 recognising the role of multi-variant athletes and the need for recovery periods between periods 11 of high fixture congestion or tournament participation.
-Furthermore, if practitioners are 12 attempting to prepare athletes of any competitive level (youth, club, collegiate and 13 international), for any one of the lacrosse variations they need to understand the demands of 14 the sport, even more so if they are attempting to prepare athletes for multiple variations of the 15 sport.
-This includes determining peak movement demands and establishing movement 16 thresholds as described by Vescovi (2022), which has been performed in other team sports 17 (such as rugby union, rugby league, soccer and Australian rules football) (Aughey, 2011; 18 Cahill, Lamb, Worsfold, Headey, & Murray, 2013; Cummins et al., 2013; Cunniffe, Proctor, 19 Baker, & Davies, 2009; Gabbett, 2015; Jones, West, Crewther, Cook, & Kilduff, 2015; Malone 20 et al., 2018; Wisbey, Montgomery, Pyne, & Rattray, 2010)
+This could be placing an extremely high physical and psychological demand upon the players, and it may not be in their best interest from a wellbeing perspective, with the potential for injury or illness (Gabbett, 2016).
+Practitioners and national governing bodies need to have required information upon the physical demands and loading or recovery across lacrosse variations to be able to make informed decisions on athlete wellbeing and athlete education to mitigate any potential negative effects of playing multiple variants.
+It would also be recommended for national governing bodies to design and cooperate on competitive schedules, recognising the role of multivariant athletes and the need for recovery periods between periods of high fixture congestion or tournament participation.
+Furthermore, if practitioners are attempting to prepare athletes of any competitive level (youth, club, collegiate and international) for any one of the lacrosse variations, they need to understand the demands of the sport, even more so if they are attempting to prepare athletes for multiple variations of the sport.
+This includes determining peak movement demands and establishing movement thresholds as described by Vescovi (2022), which has been performed in other team sports (such as rugby union, rugby league, soccer and Australian rules football) (Aughey, 2011; Cahill, Lamb, Worsfold, Headey, & Murray, 2013; Cummins et al., 2013; Cunniffe, Proctor, Baker, & Davies, 2009; Gabbett, 2015; Jones, West, Crewther, Cook, & Kilduff, 2015; Malone et al., 2018; Wisbey, Montgomery, Pyne, & Rattray, 2010).

-22 4.2 Physical performance
+Physical performance

 Across the articles that observed measures of physical performance characteristics, there is a lack of literature identifying youth and international level lacrosse athletes.
-This can likely be explained by a lack of funding or specialist support at these levels, with collegiate sport having the potential in-house support and options being available to club athletes, who may also be 1 associated with colleges or private practitioners.
-This immediately highlights that there is a 2 lack of understanding of what physical qualities underpin international lacrosse athletes, this 3 means practitioners might not be able to prescribe training appropriately, resorting to using 4 normative data from alternative sports (such as field or ice hockey).
-If there is a lack of direction 5 on appropriate training, it could mean that athletes are wasting time on inappropriate training, 6 potentially missing key performance indicators while also losing out on beneficial training 7 time.
-Further to this any misinformed training practises could be exacerbating previous issues 8 identified around loading, by generating unnecessary fatigue without beneficial adaptations, 9 potentially increasing the risk of injury and reducing player wellbeing.
+This can likely be explained by a lack of funding or specialist support at these levels, with collegiate sport having the potential in-house support and options being available to club athletes who may also be associated with colleges or private practitioners.
+This immediately highlights that there is a lack of understanding of what physical qualities underpin international lacrosse athletes, i.e. practitioners might not be able to prescribe training appropriately, resorting to using normative data from alternative sports (such as field or ice hockey).
+If there is a lack of direction on appropriate training, it could mean that athletes are wasting time on inappropriate training, potentially missing key performance indicators, while also losing out on beneficial training time.
+Further to this any misinformed training practises could be exacerbating previous issues identified around loading, by generating unnecessary fatigue without beneficial adaptations, potentially increasing the risk of injury and reducing player wellbeing.